hashicorp/terraform-provider-azurerm/website/docs/r/redis_enterprise_cluster.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Redis Enterprise Cluster.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Redis Enterprise Cluster.
+* `update` - (Defaults to 30 minutes) Used when updating the Redis Enterprise Cluster.
 * `delete` - (Defaults to 30 minutes) Used when deleting the Redis Enterprise Cluster.

 ## Import